billwallis/sql-problems/README.md

 - [Code360](https://www.naukri.com/code360/problem-lists/top-100-sql-problems): Email registration was broken.
 The "hard" and "ninja" questions all look fairly easy.
 - [SQL Police Department](https://sqlpd.com/): This uses a point-and-click interface, you don't actually write the SQL yourself.
 Might be good for complete beginners.
 Has some free "cases" to solve.
 - [SQL Practice](https://sqlpractice.io/practice-questions): No free hard questions (yet).
 Feels heavily AI-generated, so concerned about the quality of the data/questions/platform.
-- [Interview Master](https://www.interviewmaster.ai/home): Doesn't support password authentication and you can't access questions without an account.
-Feels like a rip-off of [SQL Practice](https://sqlpractice.io/practice-questions) with the same concerns.

 For clarity, I'm only reviewing problem sites and the following are (interactive) courses/tutorials, so I've also skipped these: